JonathanMEdwards/subtext10/doc/language.md

 ```
 All `test` blocks in the workspace are executed after programmer edits that could affect them.
 If a rejection occurs inside the test block then it is treated as a static error, which is a problem for the programmer to resolve, but does not prevent the workspace from being used.

-### TODO: Termination

-Sometimes a function takes too long to execute, or consumes too many internal resources.

-> Simplest solution is that doc becomes read-only while reacting to an input, and then the results are shown atomically at completion.
-If computation takes too long the user can terminate it, which cancels the entire input action and leaves the workspace in its prior state.
-The input action remains in the history though and can be redone later if desired.
-Exceeding resource quotas (like stack size) would terminate computation automatically.
-This is the state of the art for computational notebooks.

-> However it would be nicer to be able to interrupt a long-running execution, observe it’s execution so far, and resume if desired.
-That should probably wait for an implementation of incremental execution.

 ## Choices